marktsujimura/CECS326Project/README.md

 Version 1:
 - Figure out code for Math portion
-      -
 - Figure out the code for upgrades/buildings
 - Think about names of the upgrades/buildings
 - Figure out the UI
-- UML/Class Diagram
+- Use Case Diagram

 Version 2:
-- Figure out what to do with resource (bitcoins)
+- Figure out what to do with resource (specifics)
 - create and display the grid/node map
-- Pictures/Icons for various things (Buildings, upgrades, etc)
+      -Think of algorithm for attacking
 - Stats page
 - Achievements

+Version 3:

+- Pictures/Icons for various things (Buildings, upgrades, etc)